 The Sex & Relationship Conversation Cards, produced by CQL | The Council on Quality and Leadership, help support staff and people receiving services to initiate conversations about sex and relationships.
 Through interactive card games, people receiving services can learn about sex and relationships, along with the array of rights and responsibilities involved, as well as supports that can help people along the way.

 The Sex & Relationship Cards focus on three categories: Topics, Rights and Responsibilities, and Supports, with 18 topic areas covered in each category.
-The accompanying Facilitator's Guide shares 11 different card game options with instructions, helping participants play together through interactive activities to learn about sex and relationships, along with associated rights, responsibilities, and supports.
+The Facilitator's Guide shares 11 different card game options with instructions, helping participants play together through interactive activities to learn about sex and relationships, along with associated rights, responsibilities, and supports.
 The card games can be used to initiate conversation, with the Facilitator's Guide offering detailed information about each topic.

-This category describes the topic, including its
+Topics describes each topic, including its

 definition where applicable, and important